Jubatian/rrpge-spec/specs/userlib/dlist.rst

 - Cycles: 280 + 12 / entry
 - Param0: Display List Definition to use

-Clears the entire display list to zero.
-The passed display list definition is sanitized as defined for us_dloff_clip.
+Clears the entire display list (not respecting vertical limits, always all 400 rows) to zero.

 Uses us_set_p for the clear, taking 6 cycles for a word, or 12 cycles for a 32 bit display list entry.
 Total cycle counts are 19480 / 38680 / 77080 / 153880